r-Techsupport/rTS_Wiki/blackout.md

 Maybe you use one of them daily.
 Perhaps it is the only way you browse Reddit.
 Many of them offer insane customization to tailor your Reddit experience to exactly what you want.

-These third party applications, which will be referred to as 3PAs from here on, heavily rely on Reddit's API.
+These third-party applications, which will be referred to as 3PAs from here on, heavily rely on Reddit's API.
 Many of the developers work alone on their applications as a labor of love to the Reddit community.
 Most only charge a small fee for pro versions of their application.

 To put it simply, Reddit gave developers of these applications very little time to prepare.
 Most developers learned around the end of May what the cost would be.
-Considering the changes would go into effect on July 19th, giving approximately 30 days to prepare by optimizing the applications to possibly minimize costs and setting up models for possible subscriptions to help with costs is ridiculous.
+Considering the changes to cost would go into effect on July 1st, giving approximately 30 days to prepare by optimizing the applications to possibly minimize costs and setting up models for possible subscriptions to help with costs is ridiculous.

 And what was Reddit's response?